UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Part 2: Copying and Transferring Files on Local Systems
+### Part 2: Copying Files to a Local Systems
-* To get a copy of the files from an external source to your home directory, you will probably want to use `wget` or `git`. (e.g., `wget https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanIntro/master/Resources/gattaca.txt`)
+* To get a copy of the files from an external source to your home directory, you will probably want to use `wget`, or `git`, or `scp`.

 | Command           | Explanation                                                          |
 |-------------------|:--------------------------------------------------------------------:|
 | `wget URL`      | Non-interactive download of files over http, https, ftp etc.         |
 | `git clone URL` | Clone a repository into a new directory.                                        |
 -- *Slide End* --

 -- *Slide* --
 * To copy a file from within a system use the `cp` command.
 Common options include `-r` to copy and entire directory

+### Part 2: Copying Files Within a Local Systems
 | Command           | Explanation                                                          |
 |-------------------|:--------------------------------------------------------------------:|
 | `cp source destination`      | Copy a file from source to destination         |